journalovi/2023-park-gatherplots/.github/ISSUE_TEMPLATE/90_tech-checklist.md

 *Delete any checkboxes that do not apply to this paper*

+- [ ] Add submission to the internal JoVI submissions spreadsheet
 - [ ] Set up Github pages
    - [ ] If the paper is static HTML and does not require compilation:
       - [ ] ensure the paper contents are in `index.html` in the root folder of the repository